 People with certain underlying medical conditions also seem to be at higher risk, including people with a history of migraine headaches or depression.

 But the greatest single factor predicting future concussions in an athlete is whether the athlete has had previous concussions.
 There are multiple reasons for this.

 Some people are genetically more vulnerable to concussion, and some, because of personality, education, or increased self-awareness of symptoms, are more likely to report a concussion.

 Different athletes may have different styles of play, perhaps putting the more aggressive, physical players at greater risk.
 Past concussions, even if the symptoms have completely resolved, may leave some damage behind, predisposing the brain to more easily being damaged again.

 Learn more about what probability has to do with deciding a football strategy

 Downplaying the Impact of Concussions

-So concussions, themselves, are a big deal—they can cause prolonged symptoms and disability.
-But until relatively recently, there really wasn’t much media attention on sports concussions at all.
+Concussions, themselves, are a big deal; they can cause prolonged symptoms and disability.
+But until relatively recently, there wasn’t much media attention on sports concussions at all.
 Yet brain injuries and concussions had been a part of sports, specifically football, since the game was invented.

 In 1905, President Theodore Roosevelt, a big sports fan, summoned the coaches of the largest college football teams to the White House to discuss the brutality and serious injuries that plagued the game.
 That year, there had been 19 deaths during games, and there was far less football played back then compared to now.